-Where there is a surplus, the Fund will determine the amount of exit credit to be paid in accordance with the Regulations and in line with the Funding Strategy Statement.
+Where there is a surplus, the Fund will determine the amount of exit credit to be paid in accordance with the Regulations and in line with this Strategy.

 Contractors

 Local Authorities and the Police should note the impact of setting up new Admission Bodies on their liabilities.
 It is normal for an Admission Body to be set up in the Fund as a new employer.